ankush-kr/DataScienceProjects-PGDDS-course/README.md

 # DataScienceProjects-PGDDS-course
-This repository contains all my case studies/Projects done during my Data Science diploma from IIITB and UpGrad
+This repository contains all my Case-Studies/Projects done during my Data Science diploma from IIITB and UpGrad